paolostivanin/BashPWDManager/README.md

 - possibility to choose your favourite cipher-algo (aes256, blowfish, twofish, ecc)
 - possibility to generate strong random password
 - possibility to add, view, delete or change password
+- possibility to backup your database
+- possibility to upgrade to lastest version thanks to the updater script
+- password expiration date
-- lot of customization are possible (see Extra Options)
+- lot of other customization are possible (see Extra Options)

 How to use
 ----------